 In 1995, five people in Melbourne were expelled and a number of people subsequently left to form Socialist Alternative.
 The expulsions were a triumph of organisational fiat over politics, a serious mistake which confused the political debate even further.

 French nuclear testing was resumed in the Pacific in July 1995.
 The ISO intervened in the mass demonstrations heavily.
-Hundreds of people were recruited (signed the red card).
+Hundreds of people were recruited (that is they signed red cards for membership).
 There was considerable debate about whether these people were real members.
 Of course one element of this was a dismissive attitude — real members as we had understood them in the 80s had to come to more than a few meetings, agree with the “What We Stand For” column and agree to sell the paper, attend meetings, pay dues.

 The other equally mistaken view was to overstate the degree of politicization that was taking place and the extent therefore that these new members would be committed to the kind of propaganda routine that still underpinned the ISO perspectives and could be expected to sustain small suburban branches.
 The new branches (we set up nine in Sydney) had little support from the centre and there was little attempt to introduce these new people to general politics.

 Believing that you can fill the vacuum on the left with optical domination (creating a visual presence with large numbers of placards) and with mass recruitment was a recipe for failure.
 Nonetheless the nuclear testing gave socialists an increased audience but the ISO had little understanding of how to go about building in a different way.

 Unlike the campaign against the first Gulf War, there were no central organising meetings and no campus groups were initiated.
 Our activity for the “campaign” consisted largely of publicising the next rally as opposed to building the movement.